Tinted Windows: Laws & Restrictions in Ontario

 3 minute read

-Is Tinting Car Windows legal in Ontario?
+Is Tinting Car Windows Legal in Ontario?

-Yes, tinting windows is legal in Ontario but only to certain extent.
-According to Section 73(3) of the Ontario Highway Traffic Act “no person should drive in a motor vehicle on which the surface of the windshield or of any window to the direct left or right of the driver’s seat has been coated with any colored spray or other coloured or reflective material that substantially obscures the interior”.
+According to Section 73(3) of the Ontario Highway Traffic Act, “no person should drive in a motor vehicle on which the surface of the windshield or of any window to the direct left or right of the driver’s seat has been coated with any colored spray or other coloured or reflective material that substantially obscures the interior”.

-What Are the legal Tint Percentages in Ontario?
+What are the legal Tint Percentages in Ontario?

 You should remember that the lower the percentage number, the darker the tint.